-Thanking his constituents for electing him, Wanyonyi acknowledged that the journey to the National Assembly was not an easy one for a PWD due to stigma.
+Thanking his constituents for electing him, Wanyonyi acknowledged that the journey to the National Assembly was not an easy one for a person with disability due to stigma.

 “It has not been an easy journey and people really looked down upon me.
 I am thankful that people have decided that this is my time,” he was quoted as saying by the Standard newspaper on August 10.

-Before his election to Parliament, Wanyonyi served as a nominated Member of the County Assembly (MCA) representing PWDs in Bungoma County Assembly since 2013.
+Before his election to Parliament, Wanyonyi served as a nominated Member of the County Assembly (MCA) representing persons with disabilities in Bungoma County Assembly since 2013.
 He was elected as the MCA for Ndivisi Ward, Bungoma County, in the 2017 elections.

 Though he is the first person with albinism to be elected to the Kenyan Parliament, he will be the second person with such a disability to serve in a national legislative position.
-This is after Isaac Mwaura, who served as a Nominated MP and Senator representing PWDs in the 11th and 12th Parliaments, respectively.
+This is after Isaac Mwaura, who served as a Nominated MP and Senator representing persons with disabilities in the 11th and 12th Parliaments, respectively.

-In the 13th Parliament, the Webuye East MP will serve alongside three others nominated to represent the interests of PWDs.
+In the 13th Parliament, the Webuye East MP will serve alongside three others nominated to represent the interests of persons with disabilities.
 They include Jackson Kipkemoi Kosgei in the National Assembly, Crystal Kagehi Asige, and George Mungai Mbugua in the Senate.

 Wanyonyi’s win is a feat worth celebrating, considering the stigma around albinism.
 The rare, non-contagious, and genetic condition results from the lack of pigment in the skin, eyes, and hair.
 Consequently, persons with albinism are vulnerable to sun exposure.
 They also face stigma, ritual killings, and social exclusion.